cloudera-cemea/telco-call-center-ai-demo/README.md

 # Telco Call Center AI Demo on Cloudera Machine Learning.

 ## Description
-The Telco Call Center AI Demo is a demonstration project showcasing the capabilities of Cloudera Machine Learning (CML) in a fictional telecommunications call center environment.
-This project simulates the integration of AI models to enhance customer service by retrieving customer information and assessing churn risk.
+The Telco Call Center AI Demo is a demonstration project designed to showcase the capabilities of Cloudera Machine Learning (CML) in a fictional telecommunications call center environment.
+It integrates AI models to enhance customer service by retrieving customer information and assessing churn risk.
+The project is set up using Cloudera Accelerated Machine Learning Projects (AMPs) and involves deploying a prototype, configuring environment variables, and accessing a web application.
+The application includes endpoints for sentiment analysis and LLM integration, and it uses a Flask-based frontend for user interaction.
+The project is configured through a .project-metadata.yaml file, which specifies deployment details and resource allocations.

 ## Installation
 To set up the Telco Call Center AI Demo using Cloudera Accelerated Machine Learning Projects (AMPs), follow these steps: